A coma is a state of unconsciousness where a person is unresponsive and cannot be woken.

 What you can do as a visitor

-Some people remember events that happened around them while they were in a coma, while others don't.
+The experience of being in a coma differs from person to person.
+Some people feel they can remember events that happened around them while they were in a coma, while others don't.

 Some people have reported feeling enormous reassurance from the presence of a loved one when coming out of a coma.

-When visiting a friend or loved one in a coma, you may find the advice below helpful.
+When visiting a friend or loved one in a coma, you may find the advice below helpful:

 - when you arrive, announce who you are

-- be aware that everything you say in front of them might be heard
+- talk to them about your day as you normally would – be aware that everything you say in front of them might be heard

 Recovering from a coma